Close Menu

 Seating

 In the dining area of the lounge, there were some bar tables.
-Gets a bit of a communal dining feel.
+Gives it a bit of a communal dining feel.

 The main seating area was just rows of leather seats.
 Each pair of seats had a small, I guess cocktail, table between them.